 A snapshot of the regicides shows that they came from diverse social backgrounds but were united by their opposition to the king.
 They were not conscious revolutionists in the mould of a Vladimir Lenin or Leon Trotsky but they were however the “ideologists of the revolution (who) ransacked the Bible and half understood historical precedent for some kind of theory to explain what they were doing”.

-The most politically aware of the revolutionists were astute enough to understand that when they executed their king after a complex trial with long deliberation, it was the result not of an accident or misunderstanding.
-Many soldiers from the New Model Army who were mainly drawn from smallholders and lower yeomanry were acutely aware of what and more importantly why they moved against the king. when the king challenged Cornet George Joyce and asked him where he received his commission Joyce is reported to have waved his sword towards his troops and replied " here is my commission".
+The most politically aware of the revolutionists were astute enough to know that when they executed their king after a complicated trial with long deliberation, it was the result not of an accident or misunderstanding.
+Many soldiers from the New Model Army who were mainly drawn from smallholders and lower yeomanry were acutely aware of what and more importantly why they moved against the king.
+When the king challenged Cornet George Joyce and asked him where he received his commission Joyce is reported to have waved his sword towards his troops and replied: " here is my commission."

 But as one writer put it “has a profound revolutionary significance entailing a complete break with the feudal past.
-Although the monarchy was later restored and the triumphant bourgeoisie were soon eager to pretend that the whole thing had been a ghastly mistake, no monarch sat easily on the throne after that event until quite late in Victoria’s reign”.
+Although the monarchy was later restored and the triumphant bourgeoisie was soon eager to pretend that the whole thing had been a ghastly mistake, no monarch sat quickly on the throne after that event until quite late in Victoria’s reign”.

-The killers of the King is Spencer’s third book covering the English Civil war.
-The author was recently asked why this subject “The three main history books that I have written have concentrated on the period 1642-1704 – quite a short period of time, in fact.
+The Killers of the King is Spencer’s third book covering the English Civil War.
+The author was recently asked why this subject “The three most important history books that I have written have concentrated on the period 1642-1704 – quite a short period of time, in fact.
 I am not the first to be intrigued by the English Civil War – but my particular interest is in the characters involved: there seem to have been so many huge personalities active during that time of massive, national, upheaval.
 For me, History has always been more about people watching than dry statistics and dates.
 The mid- to late seventeenth century provides very rich pickings indeed.

 It would appear from the book that the reign of Charles was dominated by this manhunt.
 While sanctioning what amounted to judicial murder the regime was hardly a picture of stability.
-The longer the show trial went on the more nervous Charles and his ministers became and recognised the growing danger of a rebellion.
-Charles II made one mistake in giving a public funeral to one of the regicides over twenty thousand people attended testifying the still considerable support held for republican ideas.
+The longer the show trial went on, the more nervous Charles and his ministers became and recognized the growing danger of rebellion.
+Charles II made one mistake in giving a public funeral to one of the regicides over twenty thousand people attended testifying the still considerable support held for Republican ideas.

 Spencer further elaborates on this matter “Killers of the King starts with the fall of Charles I, and then his trial and execution.
 But the driving narrative is what happened to the many diverse men who came together to end his life.
 On the whole, these were not people with a grand background – they included a butcher's son, a jeweller, a brewer, and a tanner of hides – men who had risen through merit to regimental command in Parliament's New Model Army.
 British history tends inevitably to be seen through a royal prism, because – apart from the 11 years between Charles I's death and Charles II's restoration, of course – we have always had a monarchy”.

 Spencer adds “I do believe the king had to die for England to have a hope of peace.
-He was impossible to trust and the one thing you had to be as a ruler was decisive otherwise you were too weak to survive.
-The whole of society was changing in a fundamental way and something drastic has to happen.
-Sadly for Charles it was being decapitated.
-But despite my feelings against him as a king, I have huge personal regard for him as a man, he was a gentle, church loving, chess playing figure.
+He was impossible to trust, and the one thing you had to be like a ruler was decisive otherwise you were too weak to survive.
+The whole of society was changing in a fundamental way, and something drastic has to happen.
+Sadly for Charles, it was being decapitated.
+But despite my feelings against him as a king, I have enormous personal regard for him as a man, he was a gentle, church-loving, chess playing figure.
 I feel very sorry for him, but I also think those who put him to death were very brave men.”

 Another striking aspect of the book and Spencer gives ample room space to is the manner in which people who were once leading members in the Cromwellian era shifted their allegiances like some people change a shirt.

 One severe weakness of the book is that it fails to convey how the regicides lost power and a monarchy established albeit with the help of substantial sections of the bourgeoisie.
 There is an absence from the book as to the political and economic makeup of the Charles ll regime.
-The trial far from just being about revenge was a counter revolution by sections of the bourgeoisie who were still closely connected to the Monarchy.
+The trial far from just being about revenge was a counter-revolution by sections of the bourgeoisie who were still firmly connected to the Monarchy.